mathiasvr/real-things-with-funny-names/readme.md

 - [Eating your own dog food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) - Using own products or services for internal operations.
 - [The Great Attractor](https://en.wikipedia.org/wiki/Great_Attractor) - A gravitational anomaly tens of thousands of times more massive than the Milky Way.
 - [Hype cycle](https://en.wikipedia.org/wiki/Hype_cycle) - Graphical representation of the maturity, adoption and social application of technologies.
+- [Look-elsewhere effect](https://en.wikipedia.org/wiki/Look-elsewhere_effect) - Phenomenon where a statistically significant observation have actually arisen by chance.
 - [Martian packet](https://en.wikipedia.org/wiki/Martian_packet) - IP packet with a source or destination address reserved for special-use.
 - [Rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) - Method of debugging code by explaining it to a rubber duck.
 - [Space-time crystal](https://en.wikipedia.org/wiki/Space-time_crystal) - Structure that repeats periodically in time and space.